loyada/typedpy/docs/fields.rst

             foo = ValidatedFooField
             bar = Integer

-        # asumming we have an instance of Foo, called my_foo, we can create a valid instance of A:
+        # assuming we have an instance of Foo called my_foo, we can create a valid instance of A:
         A(bar=4, foo=my_foo)